francescorn/replicating_great_tits_weather_figure2/README.md

 I merged each sheet on the date with the following modules in the Pandas package: merge, DateOffset, to_timedelta, and to_datetime.
 I then used matplot lib and seaborn to graph the charts.

-I downloaded the two data sets from driad and requested the weather data by email.
+I downloaded the two data sets from driad and graciously obtained the weather data by email from Dr. Marques-Santos.
 I imported the three data sets into a combined excel spreadsheet, weather_effects_on_great_tits.xlsx.
 I used the requests package to read and add a column called 'Data' from the excel sheet. https://datadryad.org/stash/dataset/doi:10.5061%2Fdryad.51c59zw68

 ## Findings